tpope/vim-fugitive/README.markdown

 Edit a file from the repository.
 To avoid the blank window problem, favor commands like `:split` and `:tabedit` over commands like `:new` and `:tabnew`.

-> Here's a patch that automatically opens the quickfix window after
-> `:Ggrep`.

-This is a great example of why I recommend asking before patching.
-There are valid arguments to be made both for and against automatically opening the quickfix window.
-Whenever I have to make an arbitrary decision like this, I ask what Vim would do.
-And Vim does not open a quickfix window after `:grep`.

-Luckily, it's easy to implement the desired behavior without changing fugitive.vim.
-The following autocommand will cause the quickfix window to open after any grep invocation:

-    autocmd QuickFixCmdPost *grep* cwindow

 ## Self-Promotion

 Like fugitive.vim?
 Follow the repository on